Menu

 Aims

-Thus, in our three parts lessons, we aim to cater for all the abilities through the planning of activities which are aimed to suit students’ different learning styles and develop the four auricular skills.
+Thus, in our lessons, we aim to cater for all abilities through the planning of activities which are aimed to suit students’ different learning styles and develop the four auricular skills.

 Our aims are to;